Pacific Asset Management, May 2017

 This commentary represents the views of the portfolio managers at Pacific Asset Management as of May 2017, and are subject to change without notice as market and other conditions warrant.
 These views should not be construed as investment advice, an endorsement of any sector or index, or to predict the performance of any investment.
 All material is compiled from sources believed to be reliable, but accuracy cannot be guaranteed.
 Sector names in this commentary are provided by the Fund’s portfolio managers and could be different if provided by a third party.

 Pacific Life Insurance Company is the administrator for Pacific Funds.
-It is not a fiduciary and therefore does not give advice or make recommendations regarding investment products.
+It is not a fiduciary and therefore does not give advice or make recommendations regarding insurance or investment products.

 Investors should consider a fund's investment goal, risks, charges, and expenses carefully before investing.
 The prospectus and/or the applicable summary prospectus contain this and other information about the fund and are available from your financial advisor.
 The prospectus and/or summary prospectus should be read carefully before investing.